Is the Kerala Silver Line worth the cost? Vote!

 The state government of Kerala is all set to make a big push for its ambitious ‘Silver Line’ project.
 The 532 kilometres, 200 kph capable Semi High-Speed Railway line has been in the works for a more than a decade.

 The Silver Line aims to reduce travel time between Thiruvananthapuram and Kasargod to less than four hours.
 The fastest train today covers the same route in a little over nine hours.
-Cost of the project is estimated to be Rs.
+Cost of the project was estimated to be Rs.
 66,000 crores.
-If on time, the project is planned for completion by 2024.
+If on time, the project was planned for completion by 2024.

 Kerala government approved the Semi High-Speed Rail project in August 2019.
 The Union government gave in-principle approval to the Kerala government proposal in December 2019.
 The project will be run as a joint venture between KRDCL and Indian Railways.

 |Total Route KM||532|

 |Number of Stations||10|

 |Cost of Project||Rs.
 63,941 crores (2020 estimate) [Updated]|

 Proposed Route Map of Kerala’s Silver Line Semi High-Speed Railway Line

 The map above is for illustration purposes.
 The map is based on information made public by KRDCL so far.
 For details of final alignment please get in touch with KRDCL authorities.